Electric Vehicles

 New Electric Vehicle Charging Infrastructure Guide for Shared Parking Areas

-This guide provides resources to support implementation of EV charging infrastructure in new and existing buildings, with a full review of electrical infrastructure configurations applicable for EV charging, such as dedicated circuits, circuit sharing strategies, as well as load management options in buildings.
+This guide provides resources to support the implementation of EV charging infrastructure in new and existing buildings, with a full review of electrical infrastructure configurations applicable for EV charging.